pingcap/docs/dashboard/dashboard-statement-list.md

 You can use one of the following two methods to access the SQL statement summary page:

-- After logging into TiDB Dashboard, click **SQL Statements** on the left navigation bar:
+- After logging into TiDB Dashboard, click **SQL Statements** on the left navigation menu:

   ![Access SQL statement summary page](/media/dashboard/dashboard-statement-access.png)